Skip to content

 36 million kilometers of relaxed bus travel every year

-From the province's capital of Bolzano/Bozen, a connecting train takes you to Meran/Merano, where the trip continues to the villages located between Töll/Tel and Mals/Malles.
-From Landeck in Austria, a direct bus takes you to Mals and back several times a day.
+A connecting train takes you from the provincial capital of Bolzano/Bozen to Meran/Merano and from there on to the villages between Töll/Tel and Mals/Malles.
+From Landeck in Austria, a direct bus takes you to Mals/Malles and back several times a day.

-Due to modernization work, the Vinschgau Railway between Mals/Malles and Laas/Lasa will remain closed until 25 October 2025.
-From 26 October 2025 until the end of March 2026, the entire route between Meran/Merano and Mals/Malles will be out of service.
-Further details about the replacement bus service are available here.
+The Vinschger Railway between Mals and Laas is closed until 25 October 2025 due to modernisation work.
+From 26 October 2025 until approximately the end of March 2026, the entire section between Meran and Mals will remain closed.
+You can find information about the replacement bus service here.

 Accommodation image